All Blogs

 If not addressed promptly, deficiencies can lead to penalties or, worse, the revocation of your nursing home license.

-To avoid these consequences, you must prevent shortcomings by implementing the following:
+To avoid these consequences, you should prevent shortcomings by implementing the following:

-• Conduct regular internal audits: You must also schedule frequent internal reviews of care, records, and safety protocols to identify issues before a survey occurs.
+• Conduct regular internal audits: Schedule frequent internal reviews of care, records, and safety protocols to identify issues before the survey team arrives at your nursing home.

 • Provide ongoing staff training: Train your nursing home staff on the latest laws and best practices for infection control, medication management, and resident rights.